sam-k/pager-sec/README.md

 ## Motivation

-Though largely replaced by smartphones today, pagers remain extremely common in niche fields, such as hospitals.
-Most pagers lack encryption/authentication and are vulnerable to attack.
+Though largely replaced by smartphones today, pagers remain extremely common in niche fields, such as hospitals, whose communications often include protected health information.
+Yet most pagers lack encryption/authentication and are vulnerable to attack.
 In this project, I use a software-defined radio (SDR) to intercept pages, parse the messages, and automate the task.

 ## Materials